Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/localization.md

 To add translations for your mod's source sheets in languages other than English and Japanese:

-1. Switch the game to the target language.
+1. Make sure the mod is in your local `Package` folder (workshop copies do not auto-export).
-2. Restart the game to export the translatable entries.
+2. Switch the game to the target language — the translatable entries are exported on the spot (restarting also works).

 A `SourceLocalization.json` file should now appear in your mod's `LangMod/XX` folder, where `XX` is the current language code, such as `CN` for Simplified Chinese.